GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 because some components of Flink cluster is also terminated when Flink job is stopped.
 For more information about `cleanUpPolicy`, see [FlinkCluster Custom Resource Definition](./crd.md).

-You can create and update FlinkCluster like this.
+For example, you can create [wordcount job v1.9.2](../examples/job_update/wordcount-1.9.2.yaml) and update it to [wordcount job v1.9.3](../examples/job_update/wordcount-1.9.3.yaml) like this.

 ```bash
 kubectl apply -f examples/job_update/wordcount-1.9.2.yaml
 kubectl apply -f examples/job_update/wordcount-1.9.3.yaml
 ```

-In this example, `job.args` and `job.initContainers.env` is updated to change job jar and argument.
+In this example, `job.args` and `job.initContainers.env` are updated to change job jar and arguments.